home-ad-17-december-1911.jpg

 Because we are such a mobile population, it seems unusual when people stay rooted for a lifetime in their communities, and particulary so when they live as adults in the homes where they grew up.

 I’m doing a series of stories profiling Alamedans who live in the houses where they grew up.
-Here are people who have spent most of their lives under one roof.
+Do you know of someone I should talk with?
+Please let me know.

 Steve Goodman | Knowing all the nooks and crannies (click to read)